Is email “over”?

 Secret #2: What do you want to say?

 One of the most daunting parts of creating an email campaign can be figuring out what to say.
 For this part you’ll want to start with your WHY.
 Why are you reaching out?

 Whatever you decide on, there are a few things you should avoid: It can’t be all about you, it can’t be self-serving, and it can’t be fluff without actual value.
 So then what’s left?

 - Educate: Tell your email recipients something they don’t know.

 - Inform: Why does it matter to them?

 - Engage: Tell them what to do next.

-There are a lot of places that you can get valuable, useful information from; you don’t have to create everything yourself from scratch.
+There are a lot of places where you can get valuable, useful information; you don’t have to create everything yourself from scratch.
 You can be a curator, not necessarily the creator.
 Creating takes a very long time, whereas with curating, you’re finding the good stuff and sharing it all in one place!

 Here are just a few of the places where you can find valuable information to include in your emails: